zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 In Edge Impulse, the image width and height selected in **Impulse Design > Create Impulse** define the image size processed by the Image data block and expected by the exported classifier.
 In this project, the impulse is configured for 224 x 224 RGB images.

 The `96x96` part of the `MobileNetV1 96x96 0.25` name refers to the model's pre-training and nominal input resolution.
 Edge Impulse documents 96 x 96 as the model's optimal input resolution, but it also allows another image resolution to be selected in the impulse.
 Using 224 x 224 therefore increases the amount of input data, preprocessing work, memory use, and usually inference cost compared with a 96 x 96 impulse.

-**MobileNetV1 96x96 0.25 was the most suitable model tested for this ESP32-S3 project.
-It provided a workable balance between classification accuracy, memory use, and inference time.**

 The `0.25` value is MobileNet's width multiplier.
 It reduces the number of channels in the neural network, reducing the model size, RAM requirement, and computation compared with wider MobileNet variants.

+> [!NOTE]
+> MobileNetV1 96x96 0.25 was the most suitable model tested for this ESP32-S3 project.
+It provided a workable balance between classification accuracy, memory use, and inference time.**

 This does not mean that MobileNetV1 96x96 0.25 is automatically the best choice for every ESP32-S3 project.
 The appropriate model depends on the required accuracy, the image size configured in the impulse, the number of classes, the available memory, and the acceptable neural-network inference time.
 The **Neural-network inference time (NN time)** is the time required by the ESP32-S3 to execute the trained neural network and produce the classification probabilities.